MOHAMEDZAYEDSCU/OBSIDIAN/CyberSecurity/Cryptography Fundamentals.md

 >- simple and may be easily broken.
 >- known by both sender and receiver.
 >---
->- difficult to be solved using brute-force, in english for exp, you have 26 characters and if you try to use all possible characters you will have 26! and it is a very large number.
+>- difficult to be solved using brute-force, in English alpha bits (for example), you have 26 characters and if you try to use all possible characters you will have 26! and it is a very large number.

 >[!caution]- Transposition Technique:
 >- applying some sort or permutation to the letters of the word but it still have the same characters.